 There’s nothing left to do—“If you build it, they will come,” right?

+Not so fast.
 Even if your sales funnel is full, are you sure you’re reaching as much of your target audience as possible?

 No, you can’t be.
 Because no matter your industry, your target audience is inundated with marketing content from every direction.
 Simply generating content doesn’t mean it magically appears before the eyes of your most coveted customers.